 Tero Kosunen holds a M.Sc.
 (Technology) and has previously worked at Oy Danfoss Ab as CFO, business development director and local manager.
 In addition, Kosunen has worked as IT consultant at Tieto Corporation.
 Member of the Executive Management Team of Enfo Oyj since October 1, 2011.
 Holds 1091 shares in Enfo Oyj.

 Tero Saksman, EVP, Managed Services

-Tero Saksman holds a BBA and has previously served as a controller at Kuopion Puhelin Oyj and Enfo Oyj.
+Tero Saksman holds a BBA and EMBA and has previously served as a controller at Kuopion Puhelin Oyj and Enfo Oyj.
 In Enfo Oyj’s Information Logistics Services, he has served as a sales director, sales manager and service manager.
 Member of the Board at Kasve Oy.
 Member of the Executive Management Team of Enfo Oyj since January 1, 2011.
 Holds 1316 shares in Enfo Oyj.

 Samuli Savo, EVP, Emerging Businesses and Transformation Office

 Samuli Savo holds a M.Sc.
 (Engineering) and has previously worked at Gartner as Digital Lead EMEA High-Tech and Telecoms as well as Consulting Director.
 Savo has also worked in several managerial positions at Fujitsu, including Head of Offerings, Head of SAP Practice and Director of Services.
 Member of the Executive Management Team of Enfo Oyj since August 1, 2015.
 Holds 1091 shares in Enfo Oyj.

 Henrik Norell, Senior Vice President, HR